radzionc/increaser/prompts/context.md

 Increaser advocates structuring work into 90-minute blocks to improve focus and productivity.
 Each block includes work sessions with breaks of no more than 15 minutes.

 Next, the "Focus" page displays an interface for starting a work session—a focus launcher.
 First, the user can select a project (required).
 Then, they can select a task (optional).
 If a project is selected, tasks will be filtered based on the assigned project.
 If no project is selected, all tasks will be displayed.
 To start a session, the user has to select either a task or a project.
 The user can also create a project or a task directly from the focus launcher.
 Project options are sorted based on the user's weekly goal completion, prompting the user to work on projects that are behind schedule.

-Below the project selector, the user can see an overview of how much they have worked on a project this week.
-If they have a goal to work more or less on that project, they will also see a visual representation of how much they have worked compared to their goal and their progress relative to the current weekday.
-The user can change or set those goals on the "Time planning" page.
+For project with a budgeted time the user will see a widget on the focus launcher with a visual representation of how much they have worked compared to their budget and their progress relative to the current weekday.
+Increaser will calculate the expected work time the user should have completed by the current day of the week and show the user how much they are behind or ahead of schedule, with a colored highlight for projects with a goal to work at least or no more than a certain amount of time.
+This widget will also be visible during a focus session on the focus page and will be updated in real-time.

 If they forget to start a focus session and have already been working for some time, they can change the session start time on the focus launcher so that Increaser will track the time they worked before launching a session.
 During a focus session, the user can create, update, or delete tasks for the current focus project directly from the focus session interface.